bigvoodoo/bvi-mega-menu/README.md

 ## Changelog

+### 4.3.0

+* Feature: support for distinguish parent and ancestor from current menu item

 ### 4.2.0

 * Fixed issue where menus declared by menu ID were not providing the dropdowns while using AJAX